-51. With a multi-meter set to AC voltage, check the control voltage between the MAIN contactor (KM1) coil input "A2" and both terminal sides of the ENGAGE button on the Control Pendant while pressing the ENGAGE button.
+- 51. With a multi-meter set to AC voltage, check the control voltage between the MAIN contactor (KM1) coil input "A2" and both terminal sides of the ENGAGE button on the Control Pendant while pressing the ENGAGE button.
 Is the control voltage present?

-Control voltage ONLY present on one side - Replace the ENGAGE button on the Control Pendant

-Control voltage NOT present on both sides - Check the wiring connections from the RED STOP button

-52. With a multi-meter set to AC voltage, check the control voltage between the MAIN contactor (KM1) coil input "A2" and "A1" while pressing the ENGAGE button.
+Control voltage IS present on both sides 52 Control voltage ONLY present on one side Replace the ENGAGE button on the Control Pendant Control voltage NOT present on both sides Check the wiring connections from the RED STOP button - 52.
+With a multi-meter set to AC voltage, check the control voltage between the MAIN contactor (KM1) coil input "A2" and "A1" while pressing the ENGAGE button.
 Is the control voltage present?